asikist/nnc/README.md

 ## Further Notes

-As neural networks rely on stochastic initialization, results may vary from paper if a different weight initialization is used.
+As neural networks rely on stochastic initialization, results may vary compared to those described in our paper if a different weight initialization is used.
 Our current seed settings do not replicate exact results on different machines, but with a few runs it is possible to generate similar results to the paper.
 The seed setting will be further examined in the future.

-The paper updated version will be found with many new experiments and content in:
-[arXiv](https://arxiv.org/abs/2006.09773) preprint arXiv:2006.09773.
+For an overview of NODEC and its application to various dynamical systems, see [arXiv](https://arxiv.org/abs/2006.09773) preprint arXiv:2006.09773.

-Data of the paper experiments can be found at [IEEEDataPort](http://ieee-dataport.org/3452).
+Data of the numerical experiments can be found at [IEEEDataPort](http://ieee-dataport.org/3452).

 These data contain pretrained models and evluation results.

-Please cite the paper if this repository is useful for your research.
+Please cite our work if this repository is useful for your research.

 ```
 @article{asikis2020nnc,